FilippaGrammatikou/VideoGameCharacterApi/docs/07-docker-and-delivery.md

 The Docker setup is not limited to starting an empty SQL Server container.
 It includes a restore step so the application can run against the intended database state rather than against a blank schema only.

 This is handled through the dedicated restore container and the restore script under `database/`.

+## Continuous Integration

+The repository includes a GitHub Actions workflow for basic continuous integration.
+The workflow restores dependencies, builds the solution, and runs the automated test suite.

+This keeps the repository under a repeatable verification step in addition to local execution.